 The Group's subsidiaries carry out the marketing and distribution of Ford vehicles, including the provision of related services at our aftersales service centres.
+Additionally, the Group's subsidiaries prioritize the leasing programme of Electrical Vehicles (Evs) and engage in the sales of premium EVs.

 The Group supports Ford's commitment to introducing sustainable efforts throughout their manufacturing, procurement, and facilities management operations.
-Their commitment to green vehicle technologies will continue to improve fuel economy for our customers and overall reduced ${\rm Co_2}$ emissions.
-Since 2000, Ford has successfully reduced its operational energy use by 30% and ${\rm Co_2}$ emissions from its facilities by 39%.
-To help reduce the ${\rm Co_2}$ emissions, offering new generation of lower carbon powertrains and fuels, including hybrids and electric vehicles (EVs).
+Their commitment to green vehicle technologies will continue to improve fuel economy for our customers and overall reduced CO2 emissions.
+Since 2000, Ford has successfully reduced its operational energy use by 30% and CO2 emissions from its facilities by 39%.
+To help reduce the CO2 emissions, offering new generation of lower carbon powertrains and fuels, including hybrids and EVs.
 Ford had set goal to achieve carbon neutrality globally by 2050.
-In addition, our intention to venture into sales of premium EVs further underlines our commitment towards environmental issues.